 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The Minnesota Family Investment Program (MFIP)
+Minnesota Family Investment Program (MFIP)

-When families first apply for cash assistance, they will participate in the Diversionary Work Program, (DWP).
-This is a four-month program that helps parents go immediately to work rather than receive welfare.
+When families first apply for cash assistance, they usually start in the Diversionary Work Program (DWP).
+It is a four-month program that helps parents go to work right away rather than enroll in MFIP.

 Report/Rate this page

-|© 2014 Minnesota Department of Human Services Online||Updated: 8/15/13 12:41 PM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||
+|© 2014 Minnesota Department of Human Services Online||Updated: 5/14/14 2:31 PM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||